OVERVIEW

 what i learned

-Prototyping the motion sensor interaction using TouchDesigner and kinetic inputs was the steepest learning curve I’ve faced, but also the most rewarding.
-It taught me to ask better questions, test smarter, and be scrappy without compromising quality.
+1. Learning new tools under pressure is uncomfortable but worth it.
+Prototyping motion sensor interactions in TouchDesigner was the steepest learning curve I have faced.
+I had never used the tool before and had to learn it on a deadline.
+It taught me to ask better questions, test smarter, and be scrappy without cutting corners.

 what i'd do differently